The Road Goes Ever On: Planning a Visit to Hobbiton in New Zealand

 It definitely pays to book your tour a week or more in advance, especially if you’re traveling in peak holiday season (December through March).
 If you choose to show up without a booking and hope for the best, you could end up waiting in line for a long time, even on a weekday.

 There are several tour options to choose from, and none of them are cheap.
 The standard tour is the most popular and includes an informative guided tour of Hobbiton’s 44 hobbit holes, a brief stop and complimentary beverage at the Green Dragon Inn, and photo opportunities galore.
-At the moment it’ll set you back $79 NZD per person, but that rate will be going up to $84 in April 2018.
+At the moment it’ll set you back $84 NZD per person.

 If you’re tempted by the tour option that includes lunch, keep in mind this lunch won’t get you more time at the Green Dragon Inn.
 Lunch is served in the Party Marquee, and you’ll be shown there after your drink at the Green Dragon.